glennlea1525/Latex-for-Docs/README.md

-# "Using LaTeX to Create Technical Documentation"
+# Using LaTeX to Create Technical Documentation

 LaTeX is commonly thought of as a documentation technology used primarily in academia and science.
 With a bit of effort, however, it can be used to generate very high quality  documentation for software or hardware products.